ZeusesNeckMeat/RiskOfRain2-ItemRoulette/README.md

 ## Adding Guaranteed Items to the pool

 There is a new section in the config file called `Guaranteed Items`.
 This section will show you all of the items generated for each tier with a number next to them.
-You can only specify **one** item per tier, and you would place the number of that item into the config setting.
-This item will be added as an "extra" item to that tier.
+You can specify any number of items per tier, and you would place the numbers of that items into the config setting.
+These items will be added as "extra" items to that tier.
 So if you specify 5 items for `Tier 1` and you have `Paul's Goat Hoof` as your guaranteed item, then `Tier 1` will have 6 total items.

-Along with being able to set one guaranteed item per tier, there is also a setting for whether or not you want the items you've set as guaranteed to be the ***only*** items in that tier.
+Along with being able to set guaranteed items per tier, there is also a setting for whether or not you want the items you've set as guaranteed to be the ***only*** items in that tier.
 So for whatever reason if you want to have `Soldier's Syringe` as your only `Tier 1` item, then you would add it's number to the appropriate setting, and set `Should only use guaranteed items` to `true`.
 This will ignore your `Tier 1` settings while you have both `Should only use guaranteed items` set to `true` and any item numbers in any of the settings in this section.

+To add multiple items for each tier you would enter each number of the item in the appropriate section, separated by just a comma.
+For example, if you want `1: Soldier's Syringe` and `2: Paul's Goat Hoof` as your items you would enter `1,2` as your values for the `Tier 1` items.
+These numbers for these items are just examples and not the real values.
+(The "real" values can also change with mods that install more items as well)

 ## Current plans for future updates
 * Update the Tag settings to be able to set the percentage of tags at a Tier level.
 So if you wanted only 1 `Tier 3` item, and wanted to guaratee that it was always a `Damage` item, this would allow you to do that